kvmanohar22/jekyll-now/_posts/2019-08-05-depth-estimation.md

 p\left(\hat d, \rho \mid \mathcal{D} \right) \propto p\left(\hat d, \rho \right) \prod_{k} \left(d_k \mid \hat d, \rho \right)
 $$

 where \\(p\left(\hat d, \rho \right)\\) is the prior on depth and inlier ratio which is assumed to be uniform and modeled using a dense 2d histogram.
-Authors of [X] show that above posterior can be modelled using product of a Gaussian distribution for the depth and a Beta distribution for the inlier ratio.
+Authors of [1] show that above posterior can be modelled using product of a Gaussian distribution for the depth and a Beta distribution for the inlier ratio.

 $$
 q \left(\hat d, \rho \mid a_k, b_k, \mu_k, \sigma_k^2 \right) = \beta \left(\rho \mid a_k, b_k\right) \mathcal{N}(\hat d \mid \mu_k, \sigma_k^2)